LEARN Mode

 What LEARN Knows

-LEARN responses are grounded in the knowledge graph — not in the LLM's training data.
+LEARN responses are grounded in the knowledge graph — not in generic AI training data.
 This means:

 - Explanations use your actual field names, not generic CRM terminology

-- Workflows described are the actual workflows in your app, not generic examples
+- Workflows described are the actual workflows in your app

 - Terminology matches your product's naming conventions